fortran-lang/fortran-lang.org/learn/best_practices/file_io.md

 end if
 ```

-A useful IO feature are scratch files, which can be opened with ``status="scratch"``.
+A useful IO feature is scratch files, which can be opened with ``status="scratch"``.
 They are automatically deleted after closing the unit identifier.